The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Ongoing: Iterate.
 Every quarter, review the framework.
 Remove metrics nobody acts on.
 Add metrics that would have helped diagnose recent problems.
 Adjust targets based on new data.

 The framework is not a one-time project.
-It is a living system that evolves with your business.
-But the structure — the funnel stages, the metric tree, the leading/lagging distinction, the reporting cadence — that structure should remain stable.
+It’s a living system that evolves with your business.
+But the structure, the funnel stages, the metric tree, the leading/lagging distinction, the reporting cadence, should remain stable.
 It gives your team a shared language for talking about performance, diagnosing problems, and making decisions.

 That shared language is worth more than any individual metric.